The Non-Joys of Breastfeeding, Part Two: MASTITIS

 What I learned from my experience is:

-1) though you can’t prevent mastitis you can mitigate its chances of occurring by ensuring you don’t go prolonged periods of engorgement,
+1) though you can’t prevent mastitis you can mitigate its chances of occurring by ensuring you don’t go through prolonged periods of engorgement,

 2) the minute you feel achy and feverish, contact your OB-GYN or pediatrician (who also yelled at me)